timchu/multiplayer_tutorial_minimal/README.md

- We are using this tutorial: https://gamedevacademy.org/create-a-basic-multiplayer-game-in-phaser-3-with-socket-io-part-1/  to create a simple multiplayer game with trivial movement functionality.
+ We are using this tutorial: https://gamedevacademy.org/create-a-basic-multiplayer-game-in-phaser-3-with-socket-io-part-1/  to create a simple multiplayer game with trivial movement functionality using arrow keys.

 Requires an NPM and node installation.